-As previously acknowledged, 2019-20 was an unusual year as the schools were largely closed for 6 months, March to August 2020, and this has had an impact on gas and electricity consumption.
 In recent years, we have installed energy efficient boilers (when possible), LED lighting across all sites, increased video conferencing technology and minimised the need for travel between sites.

-Subject to COVID, the Trust plans to develop a comprehensive sustainability strategy during 2020-21.
+Subject to COVID, the Trust plans to develop a sustainability strategy during 2021-22, however energy consumption in 2021-22 will be particularly challenging due to the heat loss through additional ventilation to combat COVID.